Typography

 - The

-HTML element is used to draw the reader's attention to the element's contents,
+b HTML element is used to draw the reader's attention to the element's contents,

 which are not otherwise granted special importance. - Italic